 The spectrum includes

-pulmonary non tuberculous mycobacterial infection
+pulmonary non-tuberculous mycobacterial infection

 H1N1 influenza is a strain of influenza that notably resulted in a pandemic in 2009.

-Haemopneumothorax is a term given when there is concurrent presence of a haemothorax and well as a pneumothorax.
+Hemopneumothorax is a term given when there is concurrent presence of a hemothorax and well as a pneumothorax.
 It is a variant of a hydropneumothorax.

-Approximately 5% of patients with pneumothorax will have concomitant haemothorax 6
+Approximately 5% of patients with pneumothorax will have concomitant hemothorax 6 .

-It is typically seen in the sett...
+It is typically seen in the setti...

-Haemoptysis refers to coughing out blood.
-Generally, it appears bright red in colour as opposed to blood from gastrointestinal tract which appears dark red.
-It is considered an alarming sign of a serious underlying aetiology.
+Hemoptysis refers to coughing out blood.
+Generally, it appears bright red in color as opposed to blood from the gastrointestinal tract which appears dark red.
+It is considered an alarming sign of a serious underlying etiology.

-Massive haemoptysis is referred to as expectoration of >...
+Massive hemoptysis is referred to as expectoration of >...